Emergency Operating Center (EOC)

 In December 2018, Emergency Management completed its two-year relocation project and moved to its new home, co-locating with the Lancaster County Youth Services Center.
 The new EOC is a hardened, self-sufficient facility equipped to ensure uninterrupted operation at all times.
 This $1.15 million project came in on-time and on-budget.

 Purpose & Function

-The EOC can operate as a stand-alone facility, independent from the rest of the building.
+The EOC can operate as a stand-alone, self-sufficient facility, independent from the rest of the building.
 An auxiliary power source ensures the EOC can operate even if public utility services are damaged or interrupted.
 The air handling system is self-sufficient.
-The supply of freshwater and other essentials allows for an extended period of operation.
+A supply of freshwater and other essentials allows for an extended period of operation.

 The EOC can be activated for situations other than major disasters.
 Most often, an activation is triggered by severe weather.
 The EOC is the coordinating mechanism for storm spotting operations and severe weather tracking to provide timely information and necessary warnings.
 During these events, the EOC is staffed by representatives of the agencies charged with these responsibilities.